-To add a new card or ACH, select a Payment Type and create a Payment ID .ID-
+To add a new card or ACH, select a Payment Type and create a Payment ID-

 Payment Type- Set in Accounts Receivable> Setup> Payment Type Maintenance, this field assigns the accounts and processing specifics for the tender type.

 Payment ID- Friendly name or nickname for the payment detail record.